CENTRE COLLEGE DIRECTORY

 File last updated: 7/8/13

 Audrey joined Centre in 2014.
 She is responsible for coordinating safety records including employee training and compliance.
-Audrey will also assist management in ensuring Facilities Management employees’ work-environment are kept hazard free.
+Audrey will also assist management in ensuring Facilities Management employees’ work-environment are kept hazard free, and is involved in facilities administration.

 Audrey worked at R.J Corman Railroad Group as a management trainee and business manager before coming to Centre.